BotechStudio/fudge-docs/docs/project-structure.md

 ### Client overview

-The **front-end** built with efficient code splliting and maintainable structure that aims to cut dramatically the time waste that appears when starting a new project.
+The **front-end** was built with efficient code splitting and a maintainable structure that aims to dramatically cut time that is traditionally wasted, when starting a new project.

 main parts: